-At WI Baseball Review, we are all about spreading the love and excitement of baseball.
-Throughout the State of Wisconsin, we have many great organizations that offer the game in a professional manner but without the publicity.
-Our goal is to help build awareness of these clubs as well as share how each of them differs from one another.
-Who has the best fan experience?
-What are the things that make each team unique, not simply on the field but off as well?
-Our goal is to visit teams throughout the state and share some of those experiences with others.
+WI Baseball Review is about spreading the love and excitement contained in the game of baseball.
+Throughout Wisconsin we have many great organizations that offer the game in a professional manner but without all the news coverage.
+Our goal is to help build awareness of these clubs, as well as demonstrating how each of them differs from one another.

-I was a 15-year-old high school student that had absolutely loved baseball as a kid.
+I was a 15-year-old high school student that absolutely loved baseball.
 For as long as I could remember, baseball was always a family event.
-We used to go to County Stadium, making the long walk from Bluemound Road to the home plate ticket windows.
-We would bring a portable radio that allowed us to listen to Bob Uecker call the action.
-The day before we would go, my mother would make a giant bag of homemade popcorn.
-The sights and smells of the experience are burned into my memory forever.
+We attended games at County Stadium, making the long walk from Bluemound Road to the home plate ticket windows.
+We would bring a portable radio so we could listen to Bob Uecker call the action.
+The day before each trip, my mother would make a giant bag of homemade popcorn to bring with us.

-On this night, my father and I would find ourselves sitting in the upper deck down the third base line, as we had so many times before.
-With Robin needing just two hits, we had hoped to be a part of history.
-In the bottom of the first, with two on and one out, Yount would hit a line drive single to right field; one hit away.
-After coming around to score, giving the Brewers a 2-0 lead, we would sit impatiently wait for his next at bat.
+On this night, my father and I found ourselves sitting in our favorite location, the upper deck, down the third base line.
+In the bottom of the first, with two on and one out, Yount hit a line drive single to right field; one to go.

 For the remainder of the night, Yount would fly out (foul) to right field in the second, ground out to the pitcher in the fourth, fly out to center in the sixth, and draw a walk in the 8th.
-The game would end in a 2-0 Brewers victory, but my dad and I, along with 39,648 other fans would walk out of the stadium with mixed emotions.
+The game would end in a 7-3 Brewers victory, but my dad and I, along with over 39,500 other fans would walk out of the stadium with mixed emotions.